wincent/masochist/content/wiki/Import statement ordering.md

 export default function foo() {}
 ```

-The rationale from moving from NPM packages, to the current directory, to the parent(s) is to start with the "closest" items first.
+The rationale for moving from NPM packages, to the current directory, to the parent(s) is to start with the "closest" items first.
 NPM packages and Node built-ins are "closest" because they are globally accessible everywhere without a relative path.
 This is next followed by items in the current directory ("./"), then the parent ("../"), then the grandparent ("../../") and so on; the further away we move from the current directory, the longer the prefix.

 Note that when accessing items in subdirectories, we sort lexicographically and not by depth: